How to create and upload your own custom Business Financial Template

 Every row of the Custom_ID column has a dropdown containing all accounts listed in the HEADER_ID column of __MAPPING__ worksheet.
 To map them to one of your custom accounts, just select the value in the dropdown.
 In the example below, the “Bank” and “Accounts Receivable” accounts from QuickBooks are being mapped to “CASH” and “AR”, respectively.

-How to upload custom Chart of Accounts to your Boss Insights portal server
+How to upload custom Business Financial Template to your Boss Insights portal server

-Once you’re done customizing your Chart of Accounts, here are instructions on how to upload:
+Once you’re done customizing your Business Financial Template, here are instructions on how to upload:

 Step 1: Ensure that you’re connected to your portal server using WebDAV.
 If you have not connected to WebDAV yet, please follow the instructions here: Uploading Files via WebDAV